 1. Reversible Dresses

 Tired of not being able to find gorgeous, versatile clothes that don’t wrinkle and can be mixed and matched for different occasions, Canadian designer Helene Clarkson started designing her own.
 With a complete line of soft, jersey-knit reversible items sold online and being snapped up across North America and in Australia, we think Helene’s onto something big.
-Throw on the Barra Reversible Wrap Dress—featuring a print side perfect for brunch on the run, and flip it inside out for an elegant, solid dress that works well for dinner.
+Throw on the Zia 4-Way Reversible Dress, which features two different colors and two different necklines.
 Bonus: No tags or seams anywhere!
 And forget packing two pairs of pants—slip on the 1950s-inspired ponte Arro Reversible Cigarette Pants and choose from a solid shade or a striped or plaid side.

 2. Multifunctional Swimwear

-It’s easy to create different looks with one swimsuit when you pack Lululemon’s Coastal Call Bikini Top.
-Not only is it reversible, but you can choose two sets of straps to wear it as a halter or a bandeau for an even tan.
+It’s easy to create different looks with one swimsuit when you pack Maaji’s Four Way Bandeau Bikini Top.
+Not only is it reversible, but you can also choose two sets of straps to wear it with straps or a bandeau for an even tan.
 Pair it with a SPF50 quick-drying rashguard that works both as a shirt or a dress.
-Just pull the side cord and the ruched sides transform its length for more or less coverage, whether you’re taking a surfing class, doing beachfront yoga or heading out for a quiet SUP outing.
+Just pull the side cord and the ruched sides will transform length for more or less coverage, whether you’re taking a surfing class, doing beachfront yoga or heading out for a quiet SUP outing.

 3. Wearable Pillow